Homotopy Posets, Postnikov Towers, and Hypercompletions of $\infty$-Categories: Enriched factorization systems

+We first recall the notion of homotopy coherent enrichment, as defined and studied in, for instance, \cite{MR3345192}, \cite{heine2024higher}, \cite{heine2025equivalence}, \cite{HINICH2020107129}.
 For every presentably monoidal category $\mV$ there is a presentable 2-category of $\mV$-enriched categories and $\mV$-enriched functors and a forgetful functor to the presentable 2-category $\Cat$ of categories, which is an equivalence for $\mV= \mS$ the category of homotopy types.

 \begin{notation}Let $\mV$ be a presentably monoidal category.
 A $\mV$-enriched category $\mC$ has an underlying category $\iota(\mC)$, for every objects $X,Y \in \iota(\mC)$ a morphism object

 and for every objects $X,Y,Z \in \iota(\mC)$ a composition morphism in $\mV:$